DiCITS/MasterCiberSeguridad2018/LDAP/starting_ldap.md

 Is it not working?.
 Those are the parameters:

 - We are using BETATUN.UGR.ES as server of LDAP
-- If you are connected BETATUN.UGR.ES, use localhost
+- If you are connected BETATUN.UGR.ES, use localhost.
+If you are connected outside of BETATUN.UGR.ES, use betatun.ugr.es
 - Port by default: 389 -> LDAP  and 986 -> SLDAP
 - BETATUN.UGR.ES contains LDAP service running locally and externally at port number 15040 (LDAP, no SLDAP).